caryoscelus/heavy-bright-sun-wip/chapters/005-chapter-fifth.md

 five minutes?!
 How long of that did i spend sanely and how long was i wandering through the mazes of my mind?

-— Not feeling good? — suddenly whispered Sasha, — Why don't we go breath some fresh air.
+— Not feeling good? — suddenly Sasha started whispering again, — Why don't we go breath some fresh air.

-She said that and dragged me out of the room.
+Having said that she dragged me out of the room.
 Having no energy or reason to refuse, i followed.

     ***